 Applicant consent option

-You can add a checkbox item to application forms that will appear automatically for any job located in the EU, Norway, and Iceland, where residents are protected under the laws of the General Data Protection Regulation (GDPR), as well as to jobs based in Switzerland and Liechtenstein.
+You can add a checkbox item to application forms that will appear automatically for any job located in the EU, UK, Norway, Iceland, Switzerland & Liechtenstein, where residents are protected under the laws of the General Data Protection Regulation (GDPR), as well as to jobs based in Switzerland and Liechtenstein.
 Candidates must check the box to apply and will be shown a link to your Privacy Notice.

-To enable this option click your user icon in the upper right of Workable and navigate to Compliance.
+To enable this option click your user icon in the upper right of Workable, click on Settings, and navigate to Compliance.
 Flip the Applicant consent switch to ON.

 Enabling this switch is not a requirement.
 As a recruiter, you have a legitimate interest in collecting data from candidates who want to work at your company.
 Candidates choose the information they submit and should understand that their data will be used for hiring purposes.